kjdaniels0127/Data-Rocks/README.md

-Welcome to my data analytics portfolio — a collection of projects that demonstrate my ability to extract insights, solve business problems, and communicate data effectively using tools like **Excel, SQL, Powerpoint and Tableau**.
+**Welcome to my data analytics portfolio**

+Here's a collection of projects that demonstrate my ability to extract insights, solve business problems, and communicate data effectively using tools like **Excel, SQL, Powerpoint and Tableau**.

 I believe data can solve virtually any problem when analyzed correctly.
 To guide my approach, I follow a structured **6-step analytics process**: